lgchiaretto/ocp4_setup_upi_kvm_ansible/README.md

 Use the variable 'destroy_if_exists' as true if you would like to remove an existing cluster before creating a new one

+If you are create a Single Node Openshist you must to use `sno = 'true'`

+If you are creating a 3-node cluster you must to use `sno = 'false'`

 ```
 vim ansible-vars-kvm.yaml
 ```